tindyc/Combat-Canvas/README.md

 # User Stories

+-  As a veteran, i should be able to login, create and save profile picture  of myself so i can easily identify the authentcity of my page.

 -  As a Veteran, I would like to navigate the art gallery to see the art work.

--   As a Veteran, I would like to be able to navigate to desired sections and opens picture.
+- As Veteran, I should be able to navigate on all the links on the page  to see contents that might be of interest.

--   As a Veteran , I would like to easily access resources and  help guidance.
+-   As a Veteran, I should be able to use the site  to easily access resources and  help guidance.

+- As a veteran  with no previous access to art therapy i should be able to search for help  on the Combat Canvas page so i can get help with calming influence therapy.

+- As a veteran struggling with loneliness, i should be able to use the
+  website to engage with new community to start a new hubby to improve my emotions.

+- As an ex-military veteran with anger and depression, i should be able to
+  use the Combat Canvas page to search for services that can provide rehabiliation sessions

 ## **Scope Plane**